Technologeek/react-assignment/README.md

 - 💡 To demonstrate React-Hooks, I've created a Quote component which uses a useState and a custom Hook to fetch & set the data.
 (I still prefer the good'ol classes)
 - 💡 I've added type & value checking wherever possible so the component doesn't break if it gets a null or undefined.
 - 💡 Whenever it comes to using third party liblaries, I prefer avoiding them and writing my own utilities if the requirement is not too broad.
 For instance, instead of using react-form/redux-form, I write my own validations because it doesn't make sense to introduce a big package into your app just to validate a few inputs.
 Maybe developers disagree with it but being an avid JavaScript developer, I like to have more control over my code.

+. . . . .
+State the non-standard aspects of React (or other related technologies) that you researched and applied in this assignment . . . . .

 [model]: ./data.jpg
 [image3]: ./screen.png